 Britannia Row Productions & Britannia Row Productions Training

-Britannia Row Productions & Training are proud to launch their new Live Sound Advanced sessions.
+Britannia Row Productions & Training launched their new Live Sound Advanced sessions.
 These LSA sessions are being held on the second Wednesday evening of every month with a talk from 6.30pm – 8.00pm with an hour of chat and networking from 8.00pm to 9.00pm.
 They are being hosted by Britannia Row Productions in conjunction with Britannia Row Productions Training and will be held at Britannia Row in Twickenham

 All audio professionals are welcome subject to available places.